tevdevelops/color-collage/README.md

 ## About This Project
 The purpose of this project serves to brushen up my React skills and become familiar with the [Unsplash API](https://unsplash.com/developers).
 This simple web app will allow for a user to select a color with an [HTML Color Picker Form Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color) and then a grid of images with that color in it will populate from the Unsplash API.

+### After completion of firt iteration:
+I initially intended to use the color metadata of Unsplash's images, but there is no current way to request photos based on this color data.
+So I had to use a [color namer library](https://github.com/colorjs/color-namer) to translate the hex code from the form input into the closest Pantone Name.
+I then used this term to search through the Unsplash library.

+The effect still looks pretty good and close to how I imagined.
+In future iterations, I may use a different Photo API such as Shutterstock.
+Feel free to make any recommendations!

 ## Available Scripts

 In the project directory, you can run: